Pixar: Expansion and John Lasseter's exit (2010–2018)

 On April 20, 2010, Pixar opened Pixar Canada in the downtown area of Vancouver, British Columbia, Canada.
-The roughly 2,000 square meters studio produced seven short films based on Toy Story and Cars characters.
+The roughly 2000 m2 studio produced seven short films based on Toy Story and Cars characters.
 In October 2013, the studio was closed down to refocus Pixar's efforts at its main headquarters.

 In November 2014, Morris was promoted to president of Pixar, while his counterpart at Disney Animation, general manager Andrew Millstein, was also promoted to president of that studio.
 Both continued to report to Catmull, who retained the title of president of both Disney Animation and Pixar.

 On November 21, 2017, Lasseter announced that he was taking a six-month leave of absence after acknowledging what he called "missteps" in his behavior with employees in a memo to staff.
 According to The Hollywood Reporter and The Washington Post, Lasseter had a history of alleged sexual misconduct towards employees.
 On June 8, 2018, it was announced that Lasseter would leave Disney Animation and Pixar at the end of the year, but would take on a consulting role until then.
 Pete Docter was announced as Lasseter's replacement as chief creative officer of Pixar on June 19, 2018.